-March 20 marks the first day of spring, and that means warmer weather, barbeques, and tulips in full bloom!
-Cities and towns all around the world have already started gearing up for festivals honoring spring’s favorite flower.
-This uniquely colored flower only pops up for a few weeks every year, so you’ll want to make the most of this year’s tulip bloom by visiting some of the most beautiful tulip festivals.
+March 20 marks the first day of spring, and that means warmer weather, barbecues, and flowers in full bloom.
+Cities and towns across the globe (at least those in the Northern Hemisphere) have already started gearing up for festivals honoring spring’s favorite flower — the tulip!
+This uniquely colored flower only pops up for a few weeks every year, so you’ll want to make the most of this year’s tulip bloom by visiting some of the best tulip festivals in the world.

 Srinagar Tulip Festival